strvight/ytpv/README.md

 # How to use ytpv

-1. paste youtube video links into search bar
+1. paste youtube video or playlist links into search bar
 2. drap and drop cards to select order
 3. change title/artist names
 4. add video background image